bbauska/UC-Davis-JS-Basics/readme.md

   title="Example, hoisting"
   alt="Example, hoisting." />
 </p>
-One last thing I want to talk about before we're done with talking about scope is hoisting in JavaScript and this has to do with how variables and functions are defined.
+One last thing I want to talk about before we&apos;re done with talking about scope is hoisting in JavaScript and this has to do with how variables and functions are defined.
 Generally speaking functions and variables get hoisted in JavaScript, meaning JavaScript looks at the file and it sees that variables have been used so it hoist them up to the top as well as functions as well, get hoisted up to the top.
-Let's see an example of this really quickly.
+Let&apos;s see an example of this really quickly.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 487/488. console log var before defined (269) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image487.png"
   style="width:45%"
-  title="console.log(cheese) then var cheese = 'yummy'"
+  title="console.log(cheese) then var cheese = &apos;yummy&apos;"
-  alt="console.log(cheese) then var cheese = 'yummy'." />
+  alt="console.log(cheese) then var cheese = &apos;yummy&apos;." />
 <img src="./images/image488.png"
   style="width:45%"
-  title="Test, error 'undefined'"
+  title="Test, error &apos;undefined&apos;"
-  alt="Test, error 'undefined'." />
+  alt="Test, error &apos;undefined&apos;." />
 </p>
 For example, if I use the var keyword to define cheese, but I console log cheese out first, see what happens.
-Over here in my code editor, I have console log cheese and then I'm defining the variable after I'm trying to run it in the console.
-Notice I get undefined because the variable has not been defined at the point at which I'm using it, but it knows that exists because of the hoisting.
+Over here in my code editor, I have console log cheese and then I&apos;m defining the variable after I&apos;m trying to run it in the console.
+Notice I get undefined because the variable has not been defined at the point at which I&apos;m using it, but it knows that exists because of the hoisting.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~ 489/490. define variable as const, gives error (269) ~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image489.png"
   style="width:45%"
-  title="console.log(cheese), then const cheese = 'yummy'"
+  title="console.log(cheese), then const cheese = &apos;yummy&apos;"
-  alt="console.log(cheese), then const cheese = 'yummy'." />
+  alt="console.log(cheese), then const cheese = &apos;yummy&apos;." />
 <img src="./images/image490.png"
   style="width:45%"
-  title="Test, error 'cannot access cheese before initialization'" alt="Test, error 'cannot access cheese before initialization'." />
+  title="Test, error &apos;cannot access cheese before initialization&apos;"
+  alt="Test, error &apos;cannot access cheese before initialization&apos;." />
 </p>

 Whereas if I change that variable declaration to const watch what happens now, I get an error; Cannot access “cheese” before initialization.
 And you may be thinking why would I want an error?
-Well really what we're trying to avoid is unexpected results.
-And if you can explicitly get an error that says that it didn't get called right, then that's better than getting something that's undefined or unexpected.
-In this case even though we don't want errors, it helps us identify problems in our scripts before they become big problems and bugs that are difficult to track down.
+Well really what we&apos;re trying to avoid is unexpected results.
+And if you can explicitly get an error that says that it didn&apos;t get called right, then that&apos;s better than getting something that&apos;s undefined or unexpected.
+In this case even though we don&apos;t want errors, it helps us identify problems in our scripts before they become big problems and bugs that are difficult to track down.

-With that you've learned a lot about the scope in JavaScript and the different strategies for dealing with scope and JavaScript.
+With that you&apos;ve learned a lot about the scope in JavaScript and the different strategies for dealing with scope and JavaScript.
 And they include first and foremost using some sort of closure or name spacing with the immediately invoked function expression to keep variables out of the global scope.
-That's number one.
+That&apos;s number one.
-Number two, use the EU's strict declaration to keep us from having variables that are accidentally declared without using the var keyword or any keyword from going into the global scope.
+Number two, use the EU&apos;s strict declaration to keep us from having variables that are accidentally declared without using the var keyword or any keyword from going into the global scope.
 And then use constant (const) and let as keywords to define variables.
 Those three strategies together will really help with making sure your